Warren Ruggiero: Elon

 Ruggiero spent two seasons at Elon where he coached quarterback Scott Riddle to first-team All-American honors and Southern Conference freshman of the year, while setting many school records.

 Kansas State

 In his only season at Kansas State, Ruggiero coached future first-round pick Josh Freeman and mentored Collin Klein.

 Bowling Green

 Ruggiero helped Bowling Green to 31st in total offense in 2013.
 Also during the 2013 season Bowling Green went 10-3 and averaged 35.4 points per game.

 Wake Forest

 Ruggiero's offense set records for points scored and total yards in 2017.
-Under Ruggiero, the offense has broken over 100 individual and team records.
-He has also coached three successful quarterbacks in John Wolford, Jamie Newman, and Sam Hartman.
+Under Ruggiero, the offense broke over 100 individual and team records.
+He also coached three successful quarterbacks in John Wolford, Jamie Newman, and Sam Hartman.
+Following the 2024 season, Ruggiero was not retained by new head coach Jake Dickert.